MONICA-Project/GOST-tools/readme.md

                         value] as --create additional arguments
 ```

-#### Use Cases
+### Use Cases

+#### Create Elements (POST)

-#####Posting to the GOST server n new items of entity type t with a specific field value
+##### Posting to the GOST server *"n"* new items of entity type *"t"* with a specific field value

 This is a two-step operation: first of all, you need to create a local file with
 the representation of the items that you want to create, then you have to upload the
 represented items to the server

-######First step: creating a file with the records
+###### First step: creating a file with the records

 There are two ways of getting this done: using a pre-defined template,
 or without it.

 Posting with a template:

-The template is a .txt file which should have the following format:
+The template is a .txt file JSON-like formatted as you can see in the following example:
 ```
+{
-{"field 1 name" : "value 1",
+    "field 1 name" : "value 1",
     "field 2 name" : "value 2",
     ...
 }
 ```
 In this case:
 ```
+{
-{"field_name" : "chosen field's value",
+    "field_name" : "chosen field's value",
 }
 ```
 Then, when you use the --template command followed by this file path, that template
 will be used as a base for the new created items, in this case the Sensors

-In addition to the --template command, one must use the -create command, to specify:
+In addition to the --template command, one must use the --create command, to specify:

 * how many items create